radzionc/reactkit/README.md

 ## Monorepo Overview: Inside RadzionKit's Diverse Package Ecosystem

-RadzionKit takes advantage of Yarn Workspaces to streamline a monorepo setup, organizing code into two primary directories: `lib` and `product`.
+RadzionKit takes advantage of pnpm workspaces to streamline a monorepo setup, organizing code into two primary directories: `lib` and `product`.
 The `lib` folder houses generic code packages like `@lib/utils` or `@lib/ui`, designed to be project-agnostic and easily portable to any project without carrying over project-specific logic.
 On the other hand, the `product` directory houses example implementations, such as `@product/api` or `@product/ui-demo`, that serve as blueprints demonstrating how to integrate and adapt the `@lib` packages to the unique needs of your project.
 This thoughtful architecture not only streamlines the development process but also enhances the reusability of code, making it effortless to scale and modify your project as it grows.

 ### Lib Packages